hemantbas09/React_Learning/README.md

 7. **onBlur**: Occurs when an element loses focus.
 8. **onKeyDown**: Triggered when a key is pressed down.

-# React Router Dom:
+# React Router(V6):

 React Router is a library that helps you manage navigation and routing in React applications.
 It enables to create multi-page-like experiences within a single page, allowing users to navigate between different content without reloading the entire page.

-- **BrowserRouter**: A component in React Router that provides routing functionality for app, allowing you to navigate between different "pages" without refreshing the whole page.
+1. **BrowserRouter**: A component in React Router that provides routing functionality for app, allowing you to navigate between different "pages" without refreshing the whole page.It connect app with browser url.

 ```jsx
 <BrowserRouter>{/_ Your routes and components _/}</BrowserRouter>
 ```

-- **Route**: A component used to define a route along with the component to render when that route is matched.
+2. **Route**: A component used to define a route along with the component to render when that route is matched.

 ```jsx
 <Route path="/about" component={AboutComponent} />
 ```

-- **Routes**: A component that holds multiple `Route` components.
+3. **Routes**: A component that holds multiple `Route` components.
 It's used to define the routes of your application.

 ```jsx
 <Routes>